pyrsia/pyrsia/docs/tutorials/what_is_pyrsia.md

 Pyrsia keeps a transparency log of those publications and distributes those in a blockchain.

-Any other node in the network can access these logs and uses them to verify binary artifacts that are downloaded from other nodes in the network.
-Whenever a node downloaded an artifact, it can choose to participate in the content distribution and provide this artifact to other nodes itself.
+Any other node in the network can access these logs and use them to verify binary artifacts that are downloaded from other nodes in the network.
+Whenever a node downloads an artifact, it can choose to participate in the content distribution and provide this artifact to other nodes itself.

 ```mermaid